Ciza2596/Entry/README.md

     private void Awake()
     {
         Entry.Initialize();
-        Entry.BindAndSelf(new Foo());  //RootObject: Foo is registered two key Foo and IFoo.
+        Entry.BindAndSelf(new Foo());  // Instance Foo is registered with two keys, Foo and IFoo.

-        Entry.RemoveRootObject<Foo>(); //RootObject is removed, including Foo and IFoo registered key is removed.
+        Entry.RemoveInstance<Foo>(); // RootObject is removed, including Foo and IFoo registered key is removed.
     }
 }
 ```